marwa2412/HotelMangementApp/README.md

     that can be performed on each element of the application.
 "Add" buttons that open other completely interfaces or small windows that appear in transition.
 And "Edit" buttons to be able to modify a selected element either by opening other completely interfaces or small windows that also appear in transition.
-A button for special modifications for some elements and a search bar implemented everywhere.
-Finally, in the top right corner, a refresh button.
+A button for special modifications for some elements and a search bar implemented everywhere.All treatments are conditioned using alert and confirmation boxes Finally, in the top right corner, a refresh button.
 All interfaces interact in the same way, except for the "Help & Documentation" one which contains a small explanation of the operation of the other interfaces as already explained.